react-native-google-signin/google-signin/README.md

 ### 3. `userInfo`

-Example `userInfo` with default scopes which is returned after successful sign in.
+Example `userInfo` which is returned after successful sign in.

 ```
 {
   idToken: string,
-  accessTokenExpirationDate: number, // timestamp
+  accessToken: string | null,
+  accessTokenExpirationDate: number | null, // timestamp, on Android this is null
   serverAuthCode: string,
-  accessToken: string,
-  scopes: Array<string>,
+  scopes: Array<string>, // on iOS this is empty array if no additional scopes are defined
   user: {
     email: string,
     id: string,